mekkanix/mekkanix.github.io/owntrack/quick-start.md

 All of these properties are optional but your need to define at least one of them, in order to provide a way for initializing the tracking service.

-**Note:** Keep in mind that `handlers`-bound functions are only associated with services in which they are defined, not on other registered services.
+**Note:** Keep in mind that `handlers`-bound functions are only associated with the service in which they are defined, not on other registered services.

 Further details about configuration options are available [here](/api-configuration).

-## Tracking service usage
+## Use tracking service-specific functions

 Once OwnTrack is initialized, you'll start to see a tracking consent banner on your website (on each page OwnTrack script has been imported).
 This banner comes with a standard information message and three buttons (**Deny**, **Allow** and **Settings**), that asks the user to quickly accept/deny consent for all services at once, or to configure each service individually.